benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-Now we just have to build with `./gradlew clean build`.
-The new folder will appear under /build/jooq.
+Run the Gradle build with `./gradlew clean build`.
+The new folder will appear at `/build/jooq`.

 # Use the generated code

-Now we need a service to create and access a SQLite database.
+We first need some logic to create and access a SQLite database.
 If  `dbFileName` doesn't exist yet, it will be created
 automatically.
-It will also apply `updateLiquibase` to apply any change you made to your Liquibase definition.
+It will also apply `updateLiquibase()` to apply any change you made to your Liquibase definition to the
+SQLite instance.

 ```kotlin
 import liquibase.Contexts